 Show All Answers

-The new mill rate for the October 1, 2018 grand list is 38.05 on Real Estate, Personal Property and Motor Vehicle taxes.
-These mill rates become effective on bills due July 1, 2019.
-This means that for every $1,000 in assessed real estate value, you will pay $38.05 in taxes.
+The new mill rate for the October 1, 2021 grand list is 38.35 on Real Estate and Personal Property, Motor Vehicle and motor vehicle supplemental mill rate is 32.46.
+These mill rates become effective on bills due July 1, 2022.
+This means that for every $1,000 in assessed real estate or personal property value, you will pay $38.35 and for motor vehicles you will pay $32.46 in taxes.

 Your cancelled check will be your receipt.
 If an alternate receipt is desired, send the entire bill (including the taxpayer copy just as it was mailed to you) and a self addressed, stamped envelope with your payment.
 We will date stamp “paid” on your taxpayer copy and mail it back to you.
 On the second payment in January, again mail us the taxpayer copy along with the second payment due coupon and we will stamp the taxpayer copy for the second time and mail it back to you.Please retain the stamped copy for your records.
 This may be needed when filing state and government taxes each year.

 Tax payments must be received or US Postal Service postmarked by August 1 (first installment) or February 1 (second installment) to avoid the accrual of interest.
-If a payment is received and is postmarked after August 1, it will immediately be subject to 3% interest (1.5% for July and 1.5% for August).
+If a payment is received and is postmarked after August 1, 2022 it will immediately be subject to 3% interest (1.5% for the months of July, August).
 Interest will then continue to accrue at a rate of 1.5% per month (18% annually) and you will be billed for the balance due.
-The same would be true with the second payment of real estate and personal property taxes if received or postmarked after February 1.
-The interest will be added back to January and 3% interest will be added immediately on February 2.
+The same would be true with the second payment of real estate and personal property along with the Motor Vehicle Supplemental taxes if received or postmarked after February 1, 2023.
+The interest will be added back to January and 3% interest will be added immediately on February 1, 2023.

 Pay your motor vehicle taxes on time.
 In an attempt to collect outstanding motor vehicle taxes owed, the City may contract with outside vendors which will provide an additional means for the city to enforce collections by performing daily sweeps of the city to find tax scofflaws and reporting delinquencies to Collection Agencies.
 Additional fees will be incurred.
 Any delinquent payments made shall be in the form of cash, money order or bank check in person at the counter.
 Credit card payments are only accepted online, a processing fee will be charged by Peoples Bank.
 No personal checks will be accepted.